MyHogsmeade/DGCFP/README.md

 # Maxillofacial Bone Movements-Aware Dual Graph Convolution Approach for Postoperative Facial Appearance Prediction
-This is the source code of DGCFP, a postoperative facial appearance prediction model, in orthognathic surgery planning.
+This is the repository of DGCFP, a postoperative facial appearance prediction model, for the orthognathic surgery planning.

-## Time to Open
-This paper is under review recently.
-When our work is published, the organized code will be released.

 ## Project Dependencies
 Here are some important packages.